The best chicken wings in every US state

 The hottest wings around

 Once an underused part of the chicken, succulent, saucy wings are now essential on game day and a menu must-have at any self-respecting bar.
 Between flats and drums, smoked and deep fried, and Asian sticky sauce and Alabama white sauce, there’s a lot of variation in how they can be served.
 Feeling hungry?
 Don’t wing it.
-Here are the best spots in every state to eat the humble, messy meal.
+We've found the best spot in every state to eat the humble, messy meal.

 Alabama: hot wings plate, Yo’ Mama’s Restaurant, Birmingham